oscaroregan/portfolio/boxing-animation/index.md

 - CAD modelling

 ## The Process

 ###  Design Selection
-- This design was selc
 - Potential Designs:
 - Weighted Objective Chart:
+- With a score of 9.3/10 the boxing antmation was selelected
-- Scale was decided to be 1/10th
+- a scale of 1/10th actual size was decided

 ### Mechanism Breakdown
 - The autamation conists of 5 individual mechanisms resulting in the following motions: